eppica/Hotel-Management-System/README.md

 ### Maven Dependencies

-Anywhere inside the IDE, type `shift+shit` and when the search input appears, type `reload project` and hit enter.
+Anywhere inside the IDE, type `shift+shift` and when the search input appears, type `reload project` and hit enter.
 This will install all Maven dependencies.

 ### Run Configuration

-Anywhere inside the IDE, type `shift+shit` and when the search input appears, type `run/debug configurations` and hit enter.
+Anywhere inside the IDE, type `shift+shift` and when the search input appears, type `run/debug configurations` and hit enter.
 This will open the Run/Debug Configurations dialog.

 Add a New Configuration clicking on the `+` button or type `alt+insert`.
 Choose Maven.